 As with any new endeavor, getting started can be a daunting proposition.
 Consider budgeting a certain amount of time per week, and possibly delegating some of the work to someone who is motivated and, with hope, already knowledgable about the subject.

-The first social media sites to become involved with are Facebook, Twitter, YouTube, and LinkedIn.
-Pinterest is gaining in popularity but, as of this writing, it is unclear as to the extent to which this is enhancing a dental practice’s visibility, or how much attention is being paid to it by the search engines as part of social media marketing (more on this later).
+The first social media sites with which to become involved are Facebook, Twitter, YouTube, and (possibly, if you are a specialist) LinkedIn.
+Instagram and Pinterest are also wildly popular, as is Tik Tok.
+The extent to which working with these to enhance a dental practice’s visibility, or how much attention is being paid to it by the search engines as part of social media marketing, is an ever-moving target (more on this soon).

-Books and other resources are available on each of these, but the most direct, and lowest cost, way to get started is simply to visit each of their home pages, and register for an account.
+Books and other resources are available on each of these, but the most direct, and lowest cost, way to get started is simply to visit each of them, then register for an account.

 Facebook and Twitter are extremely popular sites and rather simple on which to create profiles.

 YouTube allows you to upload your own videos, as well as link to them from your own website, and view other videos that might interest you.
-Future communications will present a simple, 9 step process for creating extremely valuable patient video testimonials.
+Future communications will present a simple, nine-step process for creating extremely valuable patient video testimonials.

 LinkedIn is used more for business than social interaction, but can be a useful way to get the word out to your patients (most of whom, after all, are involved in some form of business).
-If you are specialist, LinkedIn can be an especially powerful tool for communicating with referring practices.
+As noted above If you are a specialist, LinkedIn can be an especially powerful tool for communicating with referring practices.

 Here are step-by-step instructions, using Facebook as an example, for setting up your social networking site.